silshack/summer2017/_posts/exercises/2017-06-08-drawing-app-peer-review.md

 Review the requirements for the assignment.
 Your partner's app should satisfy them.
 Did it?

 What strikes you about your partner's app, its functionality, and its interface?
 What did they do differently?

+Here are some categories to keep in mind:

+- App
+ - Creativity
+ - Usability
+- Code
+ - Organization
+ - Comments
+- Process
+ - Milestones
+ - Design
+ - Improvement

 # The code